chris-short/devopsish.com/content/post/126/index.md

 [What a pain in the Azzz-ure: Microsoft Azure, SharePoint, etc knocked offline by DNS blunder](https://www.theregister.co.uk/2019/05/02/microsoft_azure_outage_dns/) — I appreciate the difficult nature of DNS.
 But, outages like this are going to become less and less tolerated as more reliability is baked into infrastructure.

-[Brand New: New Logo for Red Hat](https://www.underconsideration.com/brandnew/archives/new_logo_for_redhat.php) — "The new logo is quite literal: it’s a red hat, but it’s red AF and hat AF."
+[Brand New: New Logo for Red Hat](https://www.underconsideration.com/brandnew/archives/new_logo_for_redhat.php) — "The new logo is quite literal: it's a red hat, but it's red AF and hat AF."

 ## Tools